draw vs fade golf

 What if you can control your ball better and have a lower ball flight smoothly toward the target?
 Well, this is one of the benefits of a draw shot.

-A lower flight occurs when you position the ball slightly back in your stance, and thus, the club hits the ball, creating less loft.
+A lower flight occurs when you position the ball slightly back in your stance; thus, the club hits the ball, creating less loft.
 It’s reliable in windy and breezy regions.

 Disadvantages of Hitting a Draw